-Melting and freezing are REVERSIBLE changes.
+Melting and freezing are reversible changes.
 This means that if we undo the change, we can get back the materials we started with.
-A good example of this is ICE and WATER.
+A good example of this is ice and water.

-Remember that in Science, MATERIAL means any solid, liquid or gas that you can detect using your senses!
-Non-reversible changes result in a NEW and DIFFERENT material.
+Remember that in science, material means any solid, liquid or gas that you can detect using your senses!
+Non-reversible changes result in a new and different material.

-Many non-reversible changes are caused by HEATING.
-So, let's find out about non-reversible changes...
+Many non-reversible changes are caused by heating.